IDA-TUBS/MCC/README.md

 check_all_xml.sh
 : Checks all XML files in models/ for validity.

-export_mcc.sh
-: Helper script for creating archives in order to make the MCC modules available in Genode.

 ## Directories

 doc
 : Config files for generating Sphinx documentation.
-The documentation has been created in Feb 2018 and is in an old state.

-documents
-: Contains documents that have been created for sketching approaches before implementation.
-Think of it as RFCs.

-errors
-: Is a collection of error/bugs that occured once, the corresponding logs and output files and (if applicable) steps to reproduce.

 mcc
 : Contains the python sub-modules of the mcc module.